 Remember that whether you use topical flea prevention or a collar, such as the Seresto Flea & Tick collar, it is extremely important that you also treat your house and yard.
 The Advantage Yard & Premise Spray and the Enforcer Flea Spray for Homes are just two products that can help you win the war on fleas & ticks!

 Insects are known for their ability to develop resistance to insecticides.
 Currently there are insects resistant to EVERY synthetic chemical insecticide used.
 There are many factors to developing resistance.
 In a population of insects there may be a few individuals that carry the genes for resistance.
 These genes arise from mutations and are rare.
 In the natural environment, the mutant insect is typically compromised, weaker and produces less progenies.
 Upon exposure to insecticides, insects that do not carry the resistance genes die, thus allowing the individuals with the resistance genes to survive and reproduce, creating more resistant insects.
 So with every generation, the number of resistant insects increase.

 Change Is a Good Thing

 To sum it up, if what you’ve been using no longer seems effective, switch to a product with a different active ingredient.
-For example, if you’ve been using Frontline for years, and notice it isn’t as effective, try switching to Advantage.
-Don’t switch to a product with the same active ingredient as what you have been using, because in all likelihood, it will not be effective.
+For example, if you’ve been using Frontline on your pet for years, and notice it isn’t as effective, try switching to Advantage.
+Don’t switch to a product with the same active ingredient as what you have been using.
+In all likelihood, it will not be effective.

 If you have any questions, please feel free to call 1-800-533-3377 x381 or email firstname.lastname@example.org me anytime!